AI Color Analysis: Find Your Perfect Color Palette in 2026

 Expected results after 21 days:

-- Reorganized wardrobe with improved cohesion
+- A reorganized wardrobe with better cohesion

-- Shopping strategy that prevents color mistakes
+- A shopping strategy that prevents color mistakes

 - Makeup colors that enhance rather than clash

-- Confidence in color choices
+- More confidence in your daily color choices

 Advanced Color Strategy: Seasonal Crossover and Exceptions